 Traditional windows open either by sliding sashes or by a cranking mechanism.
-Two of the most common types of crank-open windows are called awning and casement windows.
-While these two are somewhat similar, they are definitely not the same.
+Two of the most common types of windows with crank-open mechanisms are awning and casement windows.
+Awning and casement windows are similar in function but are definitely not the same.
 Because of this, it’s important to understand their specific differences to ensure you choose the right type of replacement window for your home.

 In this guide, you’ll learn more about awning vs casement windows, and when one should be chosen over the other.